IGME-202-2221/project-1-VanishingCoincidence/README.md

 ## You Additions

-There will be multiple types of enemies (at least one that shoots and one that only charges towards the player).
-Also, instead of being completely screen-wrapping, the player can only screen wrap from the top and the bottom of the screen, but not left or right.
+There are 5 different types of enemies, and some are more likely to spawn than others.
+I also made all of the art featured in this game.

 ## Sources

-- Player Sprite: Esther Loo
+- Art assets: Esther Loo
-- _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_

 ## Known Issues